scale-it/algo-builder/examples/permissioned-token/README.md

 1. Create ASA
 2. Distribute to initial users
 3. Freeze all assets OR create the asset default-frozen (clawback can still move frozen tokens).
-4. Create following smart contracts:
+4. Create following stateful smart contracts:
-    +  stateful contract (`P`) with rules and permission checks
+    + permissions (`P`) with rules and permission checks
     + controller (`C`) - which stores the `P` address.
 5. Create a stateless teal (`clawback`) which will check that the C and P is called as well.
 6. Update the clawback address to the contract `clawback`.